Our Impact in 2025 By the Numbers

 Patient improvement data was collected from patients, informants and/or clinicians at the time of admission and upon discharge through various assessment tools.
 Assessments used are targeted to treatment populations (i.e., child inpatient, adolescent RTC, adult inpatient, etc.).

-The following table shows the percentage of patient respondents who had a statistically meaningful improvement, meaning their change score was large enough to be attributable to treatment.
-Additional patients who identified as having ‘No Effect’ may have experienced positive change, however, their change was not clearly evident as measured by the rating scale.
+The following table shows the percentage of patient respondents who had a statistically meaningful improvement, meaning their change score was large enough that it is likely due to effects of treatment rather than measurement error or chance.
+Patients who identified as having ‘No Effect’ may have experienced change during the treatment, but the change was not evident as measured by the assessment.

-2024 Net Promoter Score
+2025 Net Promoter Score®

-2024 Patient Satisfaction Scores
+2025 Patient Satisfaction Scores

 Behavioral Health Division